-What Are the Indicators of Quality Manuka Honey?
+What are the Indicators of Quality Manuka Honey?

-It’s more important to know if you’re getting authentic and quality Manuka honey than it is to ensure that you’re purchasing a good batch of regular honey.
+It’s more important to know if you’re getting authentic and quality Manuka honey than it is to ensure you’re purchasing a good batch of regular honey.
 With regular honey, you’re just after its flavor-enhancing properties.
 Because you’re also expecting health benefits from Manuka honey, you need to be certain that it’s the good stuff.

 To do that, you need to look for certain labels.

 A good jar of Manuka honey will often come with labels indicating its MGO and UMF levels.
 Those are hugely important.
 If it’s your first time purchasing Manuka honey or if you’re trying out a different brand, you have to be certain that those labels are featured on the jar.
 We’ll get into why those labels matter in just a bit.

 Here’s the good news: There are already people tasked with testing Manuka honey to see if it’s at the level of quality it needs to be.